Returning to the Office, It’s Not Like Riding a Bike

 I dug my bike out of storage and jumped on thinking things would be the same as before.
 It didn’t take long for surprise to set in.
 What I hadn’t anticipated was how much things had changed and how my old bike didn’t fit my new environment.
 I realized that while I thought it would literally be like “riding a bike”, it was nothing like that and I ended buying a new bike that better fits my needs.

-This is the same challenge many organizations will be facing as COVID cases trend downward and decisions are made to bring employees back to the office.
+This is the same challenge many organizations will be facing as COVID cases trend downward and decisions are made to returning to the office.
 While things may look the same, the actual experience for workers will be vastly different and new unforeseen problems will crop up that companies should be planning for right now.

 When buying my new bike, I went specifically to a bike shop with experts who could walk me through innovative technologies that didn’t exist when I bought my old bike, like for example sensors on the back with radar that tracks how close cars are and alerts the rider.